ansible-collections/community.cassandra/README.md

 ## GitHub workflow

-* Maintainers would be members of this GitHub Repo
+* Maintainers would be members of this GitHub Repo.
 * Branch protections could be used to enforce 1 (or 2) reviews from relevant maintainers [CODEOWNERS](.github/CODEOWNERS)

 ## Contributing